 Style sheets are important for the appearance of a website.
-However, many websites output more CSS than necessary – especially when css frameworks such as Bootstrap are used.
+However, many websites spend more CSS than necessary – especially when using CSS frameworks, such as Bootstrap.

-The problem is that often all CSS data must first be loaded before the website is displayed correctly – a modular output of the CSS would be ideal in two respects:
+The problem is that often all CSS data has to be loaded before the website is displayed correctly – ideally, CSS output would be modular in two ways:

 - Output only the CSS code that is needed for the current page.